 We are a not-for-profit community legal centre who provide free socio-legal services to WA women.
 Our service improves women’s lives through specialist legal representation, support and advocacy.
+Our services are available to all women who have been adversely impacted by gendered violence.

 We do this by providing high quality socio-legal assistance that supports the safety of women and assists with access to entitlements.
 Our service is trauma informed and culturally secure.
 Our services are available to all persons who identify as women.